cockroachdb/docs/v21.2/cost-based-optimizer.md

 By default, the optimizer collects histograms for all index columns (specifically the first column in each index) during automatic statistics collection.
 If a single column statistic is explicitly requested using manual invocation of [`CREATE STATISTICS`](create-statistics.html), a histogram will be collected, regardless of whether or not the column is part of an index.

 {{site.data.alerts.callout_info}}
+CockroachDB does not support:

-- CockroachDB does not support histograms on [`ARRAY`-typed](array.html) columns.
+- Histograms on [`ARRAY`-typed](array.html) columns.
 As a result, statistics created on `ARRAY`-typed columns do not include histograms.
-- CockroachDB does not support multi-column histograms.
+- Multi-column histograms.
 {{site.data.alerts.end}}

 If you are an advanced user and need to disable histogram collection for troubleshooting or performance tuning reasons, change the [`sql.stats.histogram_collection.enabled` cluster setting](cluster-settings.html) by running [`SET CLUSTER SETTING`](set-cluster-setting.html) as follows: